-Judicial review of the requests for temporary orders shall be conducted Monday through Friday beginning at 8:30 a.m. by a judicial officer designated by the presiding judge.
-Generally these orders are heard by the judge currently assigned to Department 3 in Nevada City or Department A in Truckee unless that judge is unavailable in which case they shall be heard by another judge assigned by the presiding judge to hear such temporary orders.
+Judicial review of the requests for temporary orders shall be conducted Monday through Friday beginning at 8:30 a.m. by a judicial officer designated by the Presiding Judge.
+Generally, these orders are heard by the judge currently assigned to Department 3 in the Nevada City Branch or Department A in the Truckee Branch unless that judge is unavailable in which case they shall be heard by another judge assigned by the Presiding Judge to hear such temporary orders.
 Generally, oral argument is not taken and the requests are handled solely upon written application without a court hearing.

 B. Hearings.
 Following the issuance or denial of an ex parte domestic violence prevention request, the matter shall be set for hearing unless it clearly sets forth in the pleadings no legal basis for the orders sought.
-Such hearings shall occur within 25 calendar days of the issuance or denial of the temporary domestic violence orders of protection.
-(Amended July 1, 2022.)
+Such hearings shall occur within twenty-five (25) calendar days of the issuance or denial of the temporary domestic violence orders of protection.